Adityaojas/sudoku-solver/README.md

 The algorithm used to solve the sudoku is is by Peter Norvig and solves sudoku problems in under 0.01 seconds (https://norvig.com/sudoku.html)

 To train the digit recognizer, I have curated a data using the Char74K Data repository by and manually segmenting a very small subset from it that match the normal font digits in a sudoku.

+(I haven't pushed the data and the output model here.
+If you wish to replicate this project, I suggest you to curate a custom dataset and run the algorithm on it to get a DNN model)

 The training has been done using a custom architecture inspired from the seminal LeNet Architecture (that was origninally used by Yann LeCun et al. to solve the MNIST problem)

 I would like to thank Dr. Adrian Rosebrock, Dr. Satya Mallick, and Ashwin Pajankar's youtube channel that gave me all the knowledge for Image Processing using opencv and deep learning!